CDC issues new outdoor mask guidance for fully vaccinated people

 The US Centers for Disease Control and Prevention on Tuesday issued new guidance on outdoor mask use for fully vaccinated Americans.

-If you're fully vaccinated, the CDC says you can now take your mask off at small outdoor gatherings, or when dining outside with friends from multiple households.
+Fully vaccinated people can now unmask at small outdoor gatherings, or when dining outside with friends from multiple households.
 The CDC is telling unvaccinated people that they still need to wear a mask at such gatherings.

 But life will not return completely to normal for fully vaccinated people.

 The federal health agency says even if you've been vaccinated, you should avoid large indoor gatherings.
-The CDC did not define how many people would be in a large gathering.
+The CDC did not define how many people would be in a large gathering, but the agency's website describes "large gatherings" as bringing together "many people from multiple households in a private or public space."

-For the fully vaccinated who do chose to attend a crowded outdoor event, such as a live performance, parade, or sporting event, wearing a mask is recommended.
+For the fully vaccinated who do choose to attend a crowded outdoor event, such as a live performance, parade, or sporting event, wearing a mask is recommended.

-The CDC advises vaccinated people to still wear masks in indoor public spaces,such as a mall, movie theatre or museum, the CDC continues to recommend wearing a mask.
+"Generally, for vaccinated people, outdoor activities without a mask are safe.
+However, we continue to recommend masking in crowded outdoor settings and venues, such as packed stadiums and concerts where there is decreased ability to maintain physical distance and where many unvaccinated people may also be present," Walensky said.
+"We will continue to recommend this until widespread vaccination is achieved."

-CDC Director Dr. Rochelle Walensky announced the new outdoor mask recommendations on Tuesday.
+The CDC advises both vaccinated and unvaccinated people to still wear masks in indoor public spaces, such as a mall, movie theater or museum.

 People are considered fully vaccinated by the CDC two weeks after the second dose of the Pfizer/BioNTech or Moderna vaccines or two weeks after the single-dose Johnson & Johnson vaccine.